“What the hand does the mind remembers.” ~ Maria Montessori

 But they are now adamant about doing things for themselves.

 No problem, shawty!!!

 Now first let me say there is nothing wrong with the way YOU want to parent.
 I’m just giving you insight into our day.
 Everything ain’t for everybody.
 Do you Mama!!!!
-We on the other hand just feel that doing everything for them all the time instills a sense of entitlement that someone will pick up or clean after them all the time.
+We, on the other hand, feel doing everything for them all the time instills a sense of entitlement that someone will pick up or clean after them all the time.

 Plus, I’m just not doing it, nope!

 People ask me how do I handle two toddlers and my best advice is consistency and routines.
 Routines are still difficult for me to master, you see I am the most unstructured person.
 I live spontaneously.
 But with kids I had to take a step back or two.
 Kids need consistency and stability.
 It allows them to feel safe and secure.
 They want and crave boundaries they just don’t know it.

 So, Apple has caught on to his routines and even will remind me if I forget a time or two.
 We currently have three fish, Sushi, Tigguh and Kleo and he “helps” with cleaning the tank.